 Each request for public records should be evaluated for a response using the following guidelines:

 Identification of Public Records Requested - The requester must identify the records requested with sufficient clarity to allow the OPWC to identify, retrieve, and review the records.
-If it is not clear what records are being sought, the OPWC will contact the requester for clarification, and should assist the requester in revising the request by informing the requester of the manner in which the Commission keeps its records.
+If it is not clear what records are being sought, the OPWC will contact the requester for clarification, and should assist the requester in revising the request by informing the requester of the way in which the Commission keeps its records.

-Method of Request & Identity of Requester - The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
+Method of Request & Identity of Requester - The requester does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.

 Time Constraints for Satisfying Public Records Request - Each request should be evaluated for an estimated length of time required to gather the records.
 If feasible, routine requests for records should be satisfied immediately.
 Routine requests included, but are not limited to, meeting minutes (both in draft and final form), budgets, salary information, forms and applications, personnel rosters, etc. If fewer than 20 pages of copies are requested or if the records are readily available in an electronic format that can be e-mailed or downloaded easily, these should be made as quickly as the equipment allows.